javapathfinder/jpf-label/README.md

 as already provided by JPF, with colouring the states according to their labelling.

-In order to use jpf-label, a labelling function to label states with desired atomic properties must be implemented and specified in the application properties file by setting the property label.class.
+In order to use jpf-label, a labelling function is required to label states with desired atomic properties must be implemented and specified in the application properties file by setting the property label.class.
 The following classes to label states are provided as part of the package label.
 For some classes an additional property needs to be specified as indicated below.

-1. `Initial`: labels the initial state.
+1. `Initial`: labels of the initial state.

 2. `End`: labels the final states (also known as end states).